jeffreyguo/SS-Behat-quicksetup/README.md

 Screenshot names within that directory consist of feature file filename and line number that failed.

-### Additional profiles

-By default, `MinkExtension` is using `FirefoxDriver`.
-Let's say you want to user `ChromeDriver` too.

-You can either override the `selenium2` setting in default profile or add another profile that can be run using `bin/behat --profile=PROFILE_NAME`, where `PROFILE_NAME` could be `chrome`.

-    chrome:
-      extensions:
-          Behat\MinkExtension\Extension:
-            selenium2:
-              capabilities:
-                browserName: chrome
-                version: ANY

 ## Usage

 ### Starting the selenium server